myon-bioinformatics/HelpYouBuildServer/README.md

 You can practice using curl command, or understand how to build a server, or customize to your server whatever you ilke.

-## About Server
+## About Server and Client
-You can use with ease because you can build a server at localhost(127.0.0.1)🫶
+> __Note__  You can use with ease because you can build a server at localhost(127.0.0.1)🫶

-Because localhost can be seen by only you and is not public🤠
+> __Note__  Because localhost can be seen by only you and is not public🤠

+**POST: A server will memorize, and response the message if you send correct request including the argments of 'text' and 'number'**

+**GET: A server memorize the requests, although a server won't response to Client**

 ## About Port
 > __Note__  Actually, it's no relations, and it's no problem you change the number of port.